Can you believe we are in Bali – again?

 So if you are looking at these awesome photos, you might be thinking it is time for you to book a flight here as well, so I’ll tell you a bit more about this gorgeous property, and how we ended up here.

 Some of you may have heard of an institutional resort named Maya Ubud Resort and Spa.
 It is synonymous with traditional grandeur, Balinese style, and class, and is set in the Ubud forest region.
-Travellers seeking to relax in luxury on their trip to Bali can often be found frequenting this popular Indonesian resort.
+Travelers seeking to relax in luxury on their trip to Bali can often be found frequenting this popular Indonesian resort.

 So it is not surprising that Maya Ubud Resort and Spa have found the need to expand.

-Now the Maya Brand have recently opened a new property – Maya Sanur Resort and Spa.
+Now the Maya Brand has recently opened a new property – Maya Sanur Resort and Spa.
 A stunning beachfront property closer to the tourist area of Kuta, (but not in the crazy hub of it all), and conveniently located nearer to the Denpasar airport than their Ubud property.

 We loved the lush garden setting, and Explorason especially loved the long room side pool that stretched from the Maya Sanur Resort and Spa main reception building, right towards the foreshore bar and beach view restaurant area.